hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 A lost 1st frame will be handled by QUICs retransmission logic, a retransmitted 1st frame should also have the ECT codepoint set.

 ## QUIC v1.0 limitation
-Subsequent packets (after the 1st) should set the ECN bits to Not-ECT.
-This because v1.0 will only verify that the ECN capability exchange and the ACK+ECN frame operates correctly.
+Initial capability exchange and acking with ECN information MUST be implemented.
+After initial exchange the setting of ECT is OPTIONAL.
+If a sender sets the ECN field to ECT after the initial one the sender MUST implement a congestion response to ACKs indicating ECN-CE marked packets.
+It is expected that future QUIC profiles will define if ECN sender capability is mandated.

 # ECN feedback
 The ECN feedback echoes the ECN marks back to the sender.
 The current assumption is that the ECN feedback should be in the same frame as the ACK.
 The main reason behind this is that it simplifies further processing in the congestion control and error recovery.

 At the QUIC interrim (October 2017) it was decided that timestamps should be removed from the default ACK frames, this means that ECN frames are unlikely to be in the default ACK frames as well.
-Therefore a dedicated ECN+ACK frame is needed.
+Therefore a dedicated ACK+ECN frame is needed.
 [Since ECN echo and ACKs are tightly coupled it might be better to use the same frame.
 It will reduce the ACK size as it will always be together with the ACK.]
 While timestamps and ECN may not be tightly coupled, there is a possibility that the two can be combined for enhanced congestion control purposes.
 Two examples are
 1. [SCReAM](https://tools.ietf.org/wg/rmcat/draft-ietf-rmcat-scream-cc/) seamlessly combines ECN/loss feedback and delay estimation, thus delay estimation serves as a fallback for the case that congested nodes are non ECN capable.
 2. BBR type bandwidth estimation may be combined with L4S marking for improved MIMD type congestion control, suitable for e.g high bitrate interactive applications such as VR.

 This leads to a few questions when a combined ECN+ACK frame is devised.
-1. Should it be an ECN+ACK frame only ?
+1. Should it be an ACK+ECN frame only ?
-2. Should it be an ECN+ACK+TS frame ?
+2. Should it be an ACK+ECN+TS frame ?

 An additional question is if the ECN field should report
 1. Bytes marked